We are a wildlife charity working throughout Gloucestershire

 Each member of the Senior Management Team is responsible for a different aspect of the operation of the Trust.
 Each delivers a variety of objectives while working towards the same purpose.

-The Community Team also looks after our many volunteers, work experience placements and interns.
+The Engagement & Learning Team also looks after our many volunteers, work experience placements and interns.

-Working with individuals, businesses, communities, trust and grant bodies, the team raises money to ensure we can deliver our Strategic Plan.
-It also promotes our work and encourages people to get involved in helping to protect our county's wildlife.
+Working with individuals, businesses, communities, trust and grant bodies, the External Relations Team raises money to ensure we can deliver our Strategic Plan.
+The team is also responsible for income-generating activities such as managing the Trust's cafés and increasing retail and other commercial opportunities, with the profits helping us to increase our conservation work to benefit wildlife in the county.

 Business & Operations